MasterGrimoire/codexMUNDI/README.md

         ]
     }

-Unearthed Arcana will contain all the categories together:
+Unearthed Arcana will contain all the categories together.
+The template that I've been given by the developer which contains the Deault SRD Open Gaming Content is arranged in this fashion - which explains why the other files have a seemingly unnecessary top level json blob.

     {
         "item": [